Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Generic Representation of the Dynamic Environment

 \subsubsection{General descriptions}

 A dynamic insertion area (DIA) is semantically defined as: \textit{a dynamic area that can be inserted or entered by agents on the road}.
 An area is called dynamic when both its shape and location can change with time.

 As can be seen in Fig.~\ref{fig:DIA}, each dynamic insertion area contains four boundaries: a front and a rear boundary (i.e. 1 \& 4), as well as two side boundaries (i.e. 2 \& 3).
 The front and rear boundaries of a DIA are usually formulated by road entities\footnote{The DIA boundaries can be formulated by any types of road entities including vehicles, cyclists and pedestrians.
-However, in this work, we will focus on vehicles only.}, but the two boundaries can also be any obstacles or predefined bounds based on traffic rules and road geometry, which details will be discussed later.
+However, in this work, we will focus on vehicles only.}, but the two boundaries can also be any obstacles or predefined bounds based on traffic rules and road geometry.
 Since the two side boundaries for each DIA are formulated by connecting the front and rear boundary along road markings or curbs (as seen in Fig.~\ref{fig:DIA}), the shape of the area highly depends on the geometry of the reference path it is currently on.

 Each DIA has three different states as listed on the right side of Fig.~\ref{fig:DIA} and these states are categorized mainly by the motion of DIA's front and rear boundaries.
 For example, if both boundaries have non-zero speed, the corresponding DIA is called a moving DIA (i.e. Fig.~\ref{fig:DIA}(a)).
 If only one of the boundaries has zero speed, the DIA is regarded as partially moving (i.e. Fig.~\ref{fig:DIA}(b)).
 If, instead, both boundaries have zero speed, the DIA is temporarily stopped (i.e. Fig.~\ref{fig:DIA}(c)).
 Note that, in this work, we do not consider the case where the DIA is permanently stationary such as parking areas, which violates the dynamic property of DIA.